 - Dagobah Punch — This was so simple and a huge hit with the kids.
 Just take 5-6 scoops of rainbow sherbet, cut it up into small pieces and pour your favorite lemon-lime soda pop on top.
 (We used 7-Up for ours.)

-It’s been over 30 years and I can still remember my favorite birthday party as a kid, an E.T. party with homemade games.
 With these simple and fun ideas you can throw a Star Wars party on a budget that your child will remember for years to come.

-You may also like these party ideas:
+You may also like these kids’ party ideas: